OusmaneKana/Python_Journey/README.md

 # Python_Journey
-This is the rep for my "My python journey" that will hold all (I hope) the codes of the interesting/useful/fun stuffs I've learnerd from mybootcamp
+This is the rep for "My python journey".
+It will hold all (I hope) the codes of the interesting/useful/fun stuffs I've learnerd from my online bootcamp